All the mountains around Machu Picchu Citadel

 Machu Picchu Mountain

-Located in the Machu Picchu District, Urubamba Province in the Cusco Region, Machu Picchu Mountain (or Montaña Machu Picchu) is the tallest mountain in the region with an elevation of 3082 meters (10111 feet).
+Located in the southern area of Machu Picchu.
+Machu Picchu Mountain (or Montaña Machu Picchu) is the tallest mountain in the area with an elevation of 3082 meters (10111 feet).

 Huchuy Picchu Mountain

-Huchuy Picchu mountain (the little mountain) is next to the well-known Huayna Picchu mountain.
-It is located at 2497 m (8192 ft), about 50 meters higher than the Machu Picchu Archaeological sites.
+Huchuy Picchu Mountain (little mountain) is located near the famous Huayna Picchu Mountain.
+It's 8192 feet (2497 meters) above sea level, which is about 50 meters higher than the Machu Picchu Archaeological sites.

-Huchuy Picchu is one of the newest hiking routes established in Machu Picchu called Machu Picchu circuit 4 + Huchuy Picchu.
-The hike is not very difficult, about 1 kilometer long, 30n minute hike to the top of the mountain from where you can have fantastic views of the whole citadel of Machu Picchu.
+Huchuy Picchu is one of the newest hiking routes established in Machu Picchu after the pandemic, the new circuit is called Machu Picchu Circuit 4 + Huchuy Picchu.
+The hike is not very difficult, about 1 kilometer long, 30-minute hike to the top of the mountain from where you can have fantastic views of the whole citadel of Machu Picchu form a diferent angle.

 Putucusi is located outside the Machu Picchu citadel, and you don't need a ticket to access it.
 You can hike this mountain from Aguas Calientes Town (Machu Picchu Pueblo).
 The hike takes around 1.5 hours, and due to the difficulty and technical wooden stairs, we don't recommend going alone.